This is documentation for the next version of Loki. For the latest stable release, go to the latest version.

 values.yaml

 .
-The example below illustrates how to deploy Loki in test mode using MinIO as storage:loki: schemaConfig: configs: - from: "2024-04-01" store: tsdb object_store: s3 schema: v13 index: prefix: loki_index_ period: 24h ingester: chunk_encoding: snappy querier: # Default is 4, if you have enough memory and CPU you can increase, reduce if OOMing max_concurrent: 4 pattern_ingester: enabled: true limits_config: allow_structured_metadata: true volume_enabled: true retention_period: 672h compactor: retention_enabled: true delete_request_store: s3 deploymentMode: Distributed ingester: replicas: 3 # To ensure data durability with replication zoneAwareReplication: enabled: false querier: replicas: 3 # Improve query performance via parallelism maxUnavailable: 2 queryFrontend: replicas: 2 maxUnavailable: 1 queryScheduler: replicas: 2 distributor: replicas: 3 maxUnavailable: 2 compactor: replicas: 1 indexGateway: replicas: 2 maxUnavailable: 1 bloomPlanner: replicas: 0 bloomBuilder: replicas: 0 bloomGateway: replicas: 0 backend: replicas: 0 read: replicas: 0 write: replicas: 0 singleBinary: replicas: 0 # This exposes the Loki gateway so it can be written to and queried externaly gateway: service: type: LoadBalancer # Enable minio for storage minio: enabled: true
+The example below illustrates how to deploy Loki in test mode using MinIO as storage:loki: schemaConfig: configs: - from: "2024-04-01" store: tsdb object_store: s3 schema: v13 index: prefix: loki_index_ period: 24h ingester: chunk_encoding: snappy querier: # Default is 4, if you have enough memory and CPU you can increase, reduce if OOMing max_concurrent: 4 pattern_ingester: enabled: true limits_config: allow_structured_metadata: true volume_enabled: true deploymentMode: Distributed ingester: replicas: 3 # To ensure data durability with replication zoneAwareReplication: enabled: false querier: replicas: 3 # Improve query performance via parallelism maxUnavailable: 2 queryFrontend: replicas: 2 maxUnavailable: 1 queryScheduler: replicas: 2 distributor: replicas: 3 maxUnavailable: 2 compactor: replicas: 1 indexGateway: replicas: 2 maxUnavailable: 1 bloomPlanner: replicas: 0 bloomBuilder: replicas: 0 bloomGateway: replicas: 0 backend: replicas: 0 read: replicas: 0 write: replicas: 0 singleBinary: replicas: 0 # This exposes the Loki gateway so it can be written to and queried externaly gateway: service: type: LoadBalancer # Enable minio for storage minio: enabled: true

 Install or upgrade the Loki deployment.